SruthiPrathapa/student-admin-dashboard/README.md

 # student-admin-dashboard
-A student leave and feedback system using Django Features of this Project
+A student leave and feedback system using Django/n Features of this Project
 A. Admin Users Can
 See Overall Summary Charts of Students, Courses and Classes